ebranlard/viz3Danim/README.md

 The live version opening an example file can be accessed [here](https://ebranlard.github.io/viz3Danim/index.html?load=examples/OC4_Jacket.sum.json).

+## Basic help

+Look at "Menu -> Help", in particular for some keyboard shortcuts to scale the modes.

 ## SubDyn modes visualization

 This describes how to visualize the Guyan and CB modes in the SubDyn summary file.